CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Long-term strategic assessments of regional military, economic, and political dynamics and their impact on American global interests.

-Political Support Division (established in 1998).
-Ensures the delivery of intelligence to senior US officials, as well as agencies responsible for American security.
-The first of the main "clients" of the department is the President's Analytical Support Staff, whose staff, in turn, prepare three written reviews daily and, again daily, conduct intelligence briefings for the president, vice president and others. senior officials of the country responsible for national security.
+Political Support Department (created in 1998).
+Ensures the delivery of intelligence information to senior US officials, as well as to agencies responsible for American security.
+The first of the department's main "clients" is the President's Analytical Support Staff, whose employees, in turn, prepare three written reviews daily and, again daily, conduct intelligence briefings for the President, Vice President and others the country's top officials responsible for national security.

 The department's second major client is the CIA operations center.
-It analyzes incoming information around the clock in order to identify signs of maturation. crisis situations threatening US national security and immediately informing the CIA leadership about this.
+It analyzes incoming information around the clock to identify signs of impending crisis situations threatening the national security of the United States and immediately informing the CIA leadership about this.

-In addition, the political support department maintains a small staff that checks the quality of the analytical "products" issued by the directorate.
+In addition, the political support department contains a small staff that checks the quality of the directorate's analytical "products".

-Department of Advanced Analytical Tools.
-Created at the end of 1996 as a joint department of intelligence and scientific and technical directorates.
-Chief - Susan Gordon (Fall 1997).
-Engaged in the acquisition, installation and modernization of hardware and software, as well as the introduction of new mathematical methods, providing CIA analysts with the computing resources necessary for their work.
+Advanced Analytics Department.
+Created at the end of 1996 as a joint department of the intelligence and scientific and technical directorates.
+Supervisor - Susan Gordon (Fall 1997).
+Acquires, installs and upgrades hardware and software, as well as introducing new mathematical methods, providing CIA analysts with the computing resources necessary for their work.
 In particular, in 1987, the latest CRAY supercomputer was installed in the Intelligence Directorate.

-Headquarters for the collection of requirements and evaluation.
+Requirements Gathering and Evaluation Headquarters.
 Sets tasks for intelligence collectors.
-Responsible for ensuring that the bodies that obtain intelligence information of all kinds - whether it be photographic intelligence, electronic intelligence or undercover intelligence - collect exactly the information that analysts of the intelligence directorate need.
-He also prepares various reviews, information releases, etc. for the directorate.
+Responsible for ensuring that agencies that obtain intelligence information of all types - be it photographic, electronic or human intelligence - collect exactly the information that intelligence directorate analysts need.
+Also prepares various reviews, information releases, etc. for the directorate.

-Council for the replacement of intelligence posts.
-Established in 1997 in order to ensure a high level of preparedness of the staff of the Directorate.
-Works in close cooperation with the heads of the directorate and plans to fill future vacancies by attracting new employees, as well as training and promoting existing ones.
+Council for filling intelligence positions.
+Created in 1997 with the aim of ensuring a high level of training of the Directorate’s personnel.
+Works closely with directorate leaders and plans to fill future vacancies by attracting new employees, as well as training and promoting existing ones.

-An important part of the council's work is the advanced training of intelligence personnel.
+An important part of the council's work is improving the skills of intelligence personnel.
 He has developed a professional development program for all employees of the directorate.
 Employees are trained in the following courses:

 political intelligence;